 Ingredients and substitutes

-- Spices - I like using individual spices to make my own biryani masala.
-I think it is the best way combination but, you can use also use 3 tablespoon biryani masala instead.
+• Spices – I like using individual spices to make my own biryani masala.
+I think it is the best way combination but, you can use also use 3 tbsp biryani masala instead.

 Tips for success